Papua New Guinea leader warns Opposition not to 'play politics' with China visit

 Administered by Australia until 1975 and its nearest neighbour, Papua New Guinea is strategically positioned and rich in resources but largely undeveloped.

-Papua New Guinea had a foreign policy of "friends to all and enemies to none", Marape said in a statement.
+Papua New Guinea had a foreign policy of "friends to all and enemies to none", Prime Minister Marape said in a statement.

 "China is the major buyer of our produce, and we will engage with them more in commerce and trade, as well as other aspects of our bilateral relationship going into the future," he said.